DV

 Quick verdict

-JEPI (JPMorgan Equity Premium Income ETF) and ROCY (JPMorgan Equity Premium Yield ETF) are both popular monthly-pay covered call ETFs, but they take different approaches.
+JEPI (JPMorgan Equity Premium Income ETF) and ROCY (JPMorgan Equity Premium Yield ETF) are both monthly-pay dividend ETFs, but they take different approaches.

-JEPI offers the higher yield at 8.40% vs for ROCY.
+ROCY offers the higher yield at 12.36% vs 8.26% for JEPI.
 A higher yield means more current income per dollar invested, though it may come with different risk characteristics.

 They track different benchmarks: JEPI is linked to SPX while ROCY tracks S&P 500, which means their performance drivers differ.